jhudsl/OTTR_Template/getting_started.md

 ### Spell check

 Github actions will automatically [run a spell check on all Rmds](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/blob/main/.github/workflows/style-and-sp-check.yml) whenever a pull request to the `main` branch is filed.
+Depending on your preference, you may find it easier to [spell check manually on your local computer](#running-spell-check-and-styler-manually) before pushing to Github.

 It will fail if there are more than 2 spelling errors and you'll need to resolve those before being able to merge your pull request.